UTXOnly/StatsD_client_docker/README.md

 # StatsD_client_docker

-Build as a sandbox test environment to test StatsD client instansiation as well as Datadog Docker agent configuration.
+Build a sandbox test environment to test StatsD client instansiation as well as Datadog Docker agent configuration.
+StatsD client is submitting custom metrics via `python` script sent to `host.docker.internal:8125/udp`

 ## Requirements
 This script requires a `.env` file to be placed in the repositorie's parent directory (./).
 Your `.env` file should contain environmental variables needs for your docker containers, in this case your `DD_API_KEY` and `DD_AGENT_HOST`